abhikc7/KisaanUnnati.github.ac/README.md

 # License :
-This project is free to use and doesnt contains any license.
+ It is a GNU ( General Publice Licence ) , This project is free to use and doesnt contains any license.

 # Usage :
 * Crop Information